gauthierboeshertz/lpRNN_loihi/README.md

+### Code for the paper:
-###Code for the paper [Boeshertz, G., Indiveri, G., Nair, M., & Renner, A. (2024).
+[Boeshertz, G., Indiveri, G., Nair, M., & Renner, A. (2024).
 Accurate mapping of RNNs on neuromorphic hardware with adaptive spiking neurons.
 In 2024 International Conference on Neuromorphic Systems (ICONS).
 IEEE.
 ](https://ieeexplore.ieee.org/abstract/document/10766521)